-The U.S. Embassy in Chisinau is now processing all immigrant visa and K visa categories, but our appointments are limited due to the local COVID-19 situation.
+The U.S. Embassy in Chisinau is now processing all immigrant visa and K visa categories, but our appointments are limited due to the local COVID-19 situation and limited staffing.
 We are prioritizing immigrant visa appointments, but we have a significant backlog of cases awaiting scheduling.
 See this website for more information on the prioritization of immigrant visa cases.
 We cannot accept transfers of immigrant visa cases from other countries until we reduce the backlog of local cases.
 Please note that if you are traveling to Moldova from another country for your visa appointment, we require that you have been present in Moldova for 14 days before you may enter the U.S. Embassy for your visa interview for the safety of other applicants and our staff.